Mohamed-Abotalb/alx-system_engineering-devops/0x00-shell_basics/README.md

 - Fourteenth Script is in file 13-symbolic_link and it creates a symbolic link to /bin/ls, named __ls__ and it is created in the current working directory.

 - Fifteenth Script is in file 14-copy_html and it copies all the HTML files from the current working directory to the parent of the working directory.

+## Advanced Parts of the Task
+- First Script is in file 100-lets_move and it moves all files beginning with an uppercase letter to the directory /tmp/u.